ian1dunn/linkshortener/README.md

 When navigating to a link (i.e. localhost:3000/google), it will automatically redirect to that website after sending a PATCH API request to the backend to increment the number of clicks of the link.
-This can be scaled to add more metrics in the future
+This can be scaled to add more metrics in the future.

 ## Quickstart Guide